alihirsch/github-slideshow/_posts/0000-01-02-alihirsch.md

 layout: slide
 title: "Welcome to my second slide!"
 ---
-GitHub is awesome.
-Use the left arrow to go back!This is my awesome slide.
 This is my awesome slide.
 Use the left arrow to go back!